tendermint/tendermint/docs/spec/abci/apps.md

   - if the validator does already exist, its power will be adjusted to the given power

 Note the updates returned in block `H` will only take effect at block `H+2`.

+## Consensus Parameters

+ConsensusParams enforce certain limits in the blockchain, like the maximum size of blocks, amount of gas used in a block, and the maximum acceptable age of evidence.
+They can be set in InitChain and updated in EndBlock.

+### BlockSize.MaxBytes

+The maximum size of a complete Amino encoded block.
+This is enforced by Tendermint consensus.

+This implies a maximum tx size that is this MaxBytes, less the expected size of the header, the validator set, and any included evidence in the block.

+Must have `0 < MaxBytes < 100 MB`.

+### BlockSize.MaxGas

+The maximum of the sum of `GasWanted` in a proposed block.
+This is *not* enforced by Tendermint consensus.
+It is left to the app to enforce (ie. if txs are included past the limit, they should return non-zero codes).
+It is used by Tendermint to limit the txs included in a proposed block.

+Must have `MaxGas >= -1`.
+If `MaxGas == -1`, no limit is enforced.

+### EvidenceParams.MaxAge

+This is the maximum age of evidence.
+This is enforced by Tendermint consensus.
+If a block includes evidence older than this, the block will be rejected (validators won't vote for it).

+Must have `0 < MaxAge`.

+### Updates

+The application may set the consensus params during InitChain, and update them during EndBlock.

+#### InitChain

+ResponseInitChain includes a ConsensusParams.
+If its nil, Tendermint will use the params loaded in the genesis file.
+If it's not nil, Tendermint will use it.
+This way the application can determine the initial consensus params for the blockchain.

+#### EndBlock

+ResponseEndBlock includes a ConsensusParams.
+If its nil, Tendermint will do nothing.
+If it's not nil, Tendermint will use it.
+This way the application can update the consensus params over time.

+Note the updates returned in block `H` will take effect right away for block `H+1`.

 ## Query